 How telematics systems can help

-As hinted at above, telematics systems play an essential role in monitoring temperature variations along the cold chain and to this end, we put some questions to Harry Louw, managing director of Cartrack, to determine what fleet management systems such as theirs can offer the transporter.
+As hinted at above, telematics systems play an essential role in monitoring temperature variations along the cold chain and to this end, we put some questions to Harry Louw, CEO of Cartrack, to determine what fleet management systems such as theirs can offer the transporter.

 Q: Do you see the refrigerated transport sector as having special needs that telematics systems can cater to?
 If so, what are these specific needs and how do you cater to them?